slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvlabox.rst

 Second, download and copy the NuvlaBox installation image to your USB stick.

+ - Ask SixSq support for the URL to download the latest NuvlaBox USB image.
- - Download `NuvlaBox USB Image`_ to a laptop where you have attached the USB stick.
+ - Using this URL, download the image to a laptop where you have attached the USB stick.
  - Determine the USB device for your stick.
  - Perform a raw copy of the image to your USB stick.